pplu/aws-sdk-perl/README.md

 License
 ================

-This code is distributed under the GNU Lesser General Public License, Version 3
+This code is distributed under the Apache v2 License

 Thanks
 ================